danielstegink/HollowKnight.ShadeSnail/ReadMe.md

 MsGreen419 and true_iron_killer for testing and feedback

 ## Patch Notes
+1.2.0.0
+- Modified Shade music to mute while Shade Snail is active

 1.1.0.0
 - Adjusted logic and timing so player doesn't get spawn-camped
 - Fixed logic to prevent killable sprite on new save